UCF/Athena-Framework/README.md

 Contains your local copy of the built-out documentation site.

-This directory is included in our `.gitignore`, so only changes to the source files are tracked via git.
+This directory is included in our `.gitignore`, so only changes to the source files (in `_docs/`) are tracked via git.

 #### examples/